python-pillow/Pillow/.github/CONTRIBUTING.md

 - Fork the Pillow repository.
 - Create a branch from master.
 - Develop bug fixes, features, tests, etc.
 - Run the test suite.
-You can enable [Travis CI](https://travis-ci.com/account/repositories) and [AppVeyor](https://ci.appveyor.com/projects/new) on your repo to catch test failures prior to the pull request, and [Codecov](https://codecov.io/gh) to see if the changed code is covered by tests.
+You can enable GitHub Actions and [AppVeyor](https://ci.appveyor.com/projects/new) on your repo to catch test failures prior to the pull request, and [Codecov](https://codecov.io/gh) to see if the changed code is covered by tests.
 - Create a pull request to pull the changes from your branch to the Pillow master.

 ### Guidelines